ArkhamElders/YARD/en-EN/004 - Skills.md

 Getting into hard-to-reach places, sneaking, and dodging blows all require skill.
 Catlike Agility can sometimes substitute for classic Roguery, especially when a baron's purse needs a new owner.
 In trouble, it can also help you escape.

 **In combat:** When attacked, you can declare a dodge.
 With this skill over 70%, you can automatically dodge by spending **[DET]** equal to the attacker's success level.
-Passing a Catlike Agility test before combat works like a sneak attack and gives you a Bonus Die **[BD]** to attack.
+Passing a Catlike Agility test before combat works like a sneak attack and gives you a Chance Die **[CD]** to attack.

 *Failure means losing an extra point of determination.*